 - Nausea or vomiting

-The common cold or flu virus is not the only viral infections that can cause a sore throat.
-This symptom is also associated with:
+The common cold or flu virus is not the only viral infection that can cause a sore throat.
+This symptom is also associated with the following:

 - Croup (this common childhood illness is characterized by a distinctive barking cough)